MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-assign-default-bins-to-items.md

 ---
-title: How to Assign Default Bins to Items
+title: Assign Default Bins to Items
 description: If you are using bins at a location, assigning default bins to your items can make the process of shipping, receiving, and moving your items much easier.
 author: SorenGP
 ms.topic: conceptual